-After more than 150 days in a land without Internet, many YouTubers like the Wanis are sitting at home helpless and idle – thinking of looking for an alternative living.
+After more than 150 days in a land without the Internet, many YouTubers like the Wanis are sitting at home helpless and idle – thinking of looking for alternative living.

 “YouTube had endless possibilities.
 It was like I could do anything.
 I was the most powerful man.
 I felt empowered,” he said showcasing an edited, yet unpublished, comedy act.
 “Now, I feel like a labourer without legs.”

 One of the five co-workers at Rounders had flunked a subject in tenth grade as he was “all into YouTube and thought of making a career out of it.”

 Younger Wani sitting next to his elder brother, sporting an oiled moustache, expressed how everyone in the room awaits the restoration of the Internet services like a pious wait for Eid crescent.
 “But Eid isn’t coming,” younger Wani laughed.

 According to internetshutdowns.in, which tracks Internet cuts across India, noted that from 2012 to 2018, the Indian government has imposed a total of 180 internet shutdowns in Kashmir and this year alone, there have been a total of 55 internet shutdowns till now.